LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 4.6.0
+*Released*: 8 August 2024
+- Issue 50833: Renaming a project doesn't get fully reloaded until page refresh
+  - ProjectSettings to use getIsDirty and setIsDirty from parent component and to pass renamedProject to onSuccess
+  - Move several admin setting project related components to @labkey/premium

 ### version 4.5.1
 *Released*: 7 August 2024
 - Merge from release24.8-SNAPSHOT to develop